akoty24/tqnia-task/README.md

 ### Scheduled Jobs

 - A daily job force-deletes softly-deleted posts older than 30 days.
-- A job runs every six hours making an HTTP request to an external endpoint.
+- A job runs every six hours making an HTTP request to an external endpoint

 ## Stats API Endpoint